lgpcappiello/lgpcappiello.github.io/teaching/shinyapps.md

 ## Shiny Apps

-Here is a collection of Shiny Apps I've written, some for teaching and some just for fun.
+Here is a collection of Shiny Apps I've written.
 I've also included a link to the GitHub repo, should you want the original code.

+### Teaching Tools

 - <a href="https://lgpcappiello.shinyapps.io/SimulateCLT/">Simulating the Central Limit Theorem</a>

+### Just For Fun

 - <a href="https://lgpcappiello.shinyapps.io/charactergenerator/">Character Generator</a>